Laurel Highlands School District: Elementary schools

 John F. Kennedy Elementary School was part of the school district until it was closed after the 2003–2004 school year.
 It was later turned into a mental health treatment facility, called New Directions, for school age children.

 Laurel Highlands Middle School

 The building opened as South Laurel Junior High School in 1968, housing grades seven through nine.
 Originally, students from the district's three elementary schools in South Union Township (Areford, Hatfield, and Hutchinson) attended South Laurel Junior High.
 When North Laurel, the other junior high, was closed in 1984, it was renamed Laurel Highlands Junior High School.
 Ninth grade was moved to the high school, and the new merged junior high housed all Laurel Highlands students in grades seven and eight.
 After an extensive renovation was completed in August 2003, the school was renamed Laurel Highlands Middle School, with students in grades six through eight attending.

+In 2026, mold and mildew were discovered in the school which prompted the district to bring in professionals to assess the damage.
+It was discovered that high humidity caused condensation to form on pipe insulation in the building.